Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Joint Online Parameter Estimation and Optimal Sensor Placement

 \subsection{Online Parameter Estimation}

-We now consider the problem of online parameter estimation.
-We will suppose that the model generates the observation process $\{y(t)\}_{t\geq 0}$ according to a true, but unknown, static parameter $\smash{\hat{\theta}}$.
-The objective is then to obtain an estimator $\{{\theta}(t)\}_{t\geq 0}$ of $\smash{\hat{\theta}}$ which is both $\mathcal{F}_t^Y$-measurable and recursively computable.
+We can now turn our attention to the problem of online parameter estimation.
+We will suppose that the model generates observations according to a true, but unknown, static parameter $\smash{\theta^{*}}$.
+Our objective is to obtain an estimator of the true parameter which is both $\mathcal{F}_t^Y$-measurable and recursively computable.
 That is, an estimator which can be computed online using the continuous stream of observations, without revisiting the past.

-For this task, we will consider a maximum likelihood approach.
-We thus require an expression for the log-likelihood of the observations, or incomplete data log-likelihood, for a partially observed infinite-dimensional linear diffusion process.
+For this task, we will follow an approach based on the maximum likelihood principle.
+Naturally, we thus require an expression for the log-likelihood of the observations, or incomplete data log-likelihood, for a partially observed infinite-dimensional linear diffusion process.
 Under appropriate conditions, this can be obtained as (e.g., \cite{Aihara1988,Bagchi1984,Balakrishnan1973,Balakrishnan1975a,Liptser2001})